alphagov/government-service-design-manual/accessibility/index.md

 ## Accessibility statements and policies

 We work hard to make our sites and services as accessible and usable as we can for everyone who needs to use them.
 The GOV.UK website does not include a separate accessibility statement, however, as we are not comfortable with a statement that draws a distinction between accessibility and any other aspect of best practice development.
+This [blogpost by GDS accessibility expert Léonie Watson](http://digital.cabinetoffice.gov.uk/2013/02/11/beyond-box-ticking/) explains in more detail why we took this decision.

 ## Assistive technologies